StevenShuoFeng/CarND-Behavioral-Cloning-P3/README.md

 **Update for 2nd Submission**

 * Weight display is added.
-* Extra transfer learning step is added.
+* Extra transfer learning step is added as in Session 6.

 **Goals and Steps**
 * Use the simulator to collect data of good driving behavior